Abdu1mo7sen/GraduationProject/README.md

 # GraduationProject
-This is a repository for all things related to the graduation project
+This is a repository for all things related to the graduation project.